sciola-framework/sciola/README.md

 In this directory are your application's route files.

-Route is the path (URL) that leads to a certain destination.

-Routes are responsible for calling controllers.
+Route is the path (URL) and are responsible for calling the controllers.

 ##